 Retired AP, Honors, and IB English Teacher.
 After graduating from the University of Florida with a degree in English literature, Terry attended Rutgers University where she earned a Masters degree.
 Thereafter, she taught in public schools in New Jersey, Tennessee, and Florida, as well as the private International School of Zug in Switzerland.
 Terry also taught test preparation skills for the Tennessee state test and the FCAT.
 Courses taught over her 29 year career include AP and IB Higher level English, Theory of Knowledge, Speech, Drama, and SAT/ACT/PSAT preparation.
 Terry also developed the curriculum for these courses.
 Terry’s children attended Rhodes College (physician), University of Tennessee (veterinarian), and Auburn (engineer).

 Attorney and Freelance Writer.
 After graduating from the University of Michigan with a degree in Political Science and Spanish, Renee attended Wayne State University School of Law.
 She then practiced health and tax law in Washington DC, before becoming in-house counsel for a non-profit organization.
 In her spare time, Renee writes for local magazines and newspapers and guides students in the essay writing process for college applications.
-She is actively involved in a myriad of community organizations, including serving on the Gulf Breeze City Council.
-Renee’s oldest daughter attended Wake Forest, her son attended Harvard and her youngest daughter attends Vanderbilt.
+She is actively involved in a myriad of community organizations, including having served on the Gulf Breeze City Council.
+Renee’s oldest daughter graduated from Wake Forest, her son graduated from Harvard and her youngest daughter graduated from Vanderbilt.

 Zachary graduated from the International Baccalaureate program at Pensacola High School.
 After graduating high school he attended The Georgia Institute of Technology where he studied Industrial Systems Engineering.
-After leaving college Zachary returned to Pensacola to work at Avalex Technologies in Gulf Breeze.
-Zachary currently works at Gulf States Automation.
-Zach has many hours of tutoring experience through organizations such as National Honor Society, Georgia Tech Housing, and Phi Sigma Pi as well as private tutoring at the high school and college level.
+After leaving college Zachary returned to Pensacola working at Avalex Technologies, Leapforce, and Gulf States Automation before pursuing a full time career in Education.
+He is currently employed as a Math and Science teacher at Creative Learning Academy.
+Zach has thousands of hours of tutoring experience through charitable organizations such as National Honor Society, Georgia Tech Peer Leaders, and Phi Sigma Pi as well as professional tutoring at the middle school, high school, and college level.

 Mary Beth Hall has 16 years of teaching experience, with 13 years at Gulf Breeze High School, and three years at Holley-Navarre Middle.
 She holds a Bachelor’s of Science in Education earned from the University of Alabama and University of West Florida.
 She has taught AP World History, English, World History, Reading, and U.S. History.
 She is ESOL Certified, and has many years of experience working with ESL students.
 Her AP World History career pass rate is 75%, which is well above the national average of 56.2% and the Florida average of 48.9%.
 She has also been recognized by the state as a High Impact Teacher and is Best and Brightest Certified.
 She specializes in ACT/SAT/PSAT/FSA/FSA Retake preparation, and has 16 years of experience working with struggling readers, grades 6-12.
 Her FSA pass rates and learning gains, especially among FSA Retakes, are among the highest in the district and the state of Florida.
 Mary Beth’s children both attend Gulf Breeze High School.

 National Board Certified Teacher, AP, Honors & IB Math Instructor.
 After graduating from the University of West Florida with a degree in Mathematics, Shauna attended Florida State University where she earned a Masters degree in Statistics.
-Shauna is a National Board Certified Teacher.
-She has over 25 years of teaching experience.
-Shauna currently teaches Algebra 2, Statistics, and Calculus at Pensacola High School.
+Recently retired, Shauna has over 30 years of experience teaching Algebra, Geometry, Statistics, Calculus and IB mathematics- all levels.
 She has years of experience working with students in test prep for ACT, SAT, AP and IB exams.

 Amy Parker taught Advanced Placement United States History teacher at Gulf Breeze High School.
 She earned her bachelor’s degree in Interdisciplinary Social Sciences from The University of West Florida; the focus of her studies was political science, religious studies, and history with a minor in women’s studies.
 She also holds a master’s degree in American History and Government from Ashland University where she was awarded the Chairman’s Award for Outstanding Thesis.
 She has won multiple local, state, and national awards for innovation in the classroom and represents Florida as a James Madison Fellow.